devtron-labs/devtron/docs/user-guide/global-configurations/gitops.md

 ![](../../.gitbook/assets/gc-gitops-save.png)

-> Note: In case of any Invalid information, error will be shown while saving `Deployment Template`.
+> Note: In case of any Invalid information, error will be shown when saving `Deployment Template` while creating apllication.

 Learn more about [Deployment Template](https://docs.devtron.ai/user-guide/creating-application/deployment-template)